vefimov/express-ipfilter/README.md

 ## Changelog

+0.3.3
+ * Use invokeMap to match the Ips

 0.3.2
  * Bump the lodash version due to security concerns
  * Update lodash usage in `src/ipfulter.js` for tests to pass